VigneshRav/Kanban_Board-using-React/README.md

 ---

-## 🚀 Features:
+## 🚀 Features:-

-## 🔧 Core Functionality:-

 **📋 Three Task Columns**

 - To Do, In Progress, and Done

 **🎯 Add/Edit/Delete Tasks**